Phone-Khaing-Hein/Awesome-books/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Capstone Project] <a name="about-project"></a>
+# 📖 [Awesome Books] <a name="about-project"></a>

-VarCamp website is an app to showcase best practices of HTML code, CSS and DOM Manipulation.
-VarCamp (virtual barcamp) is a type of conference or workshop that is organized and hosted online, rather than in person.
-The format of a virtual barcamp is similar to that of an in-person barcamp, with participants presenting talks, leading discussions, and participating in collaborative activities.
+Awesome Books is an app to implement pure javascript ES6.
+You can add, delete and list books.

 ## 🛠 Built With <a name="built-with"></a>